Cello Gallery, Bozeman Montana

 Karen Garre

-Impressionist painter with her own unique style, Karen most often builds her paintings by first putting down a bright colored underpainting, then applying arbitrary color as she sees fit for the emotions she wants to portray about the scene.
-Karen lives and works in Livingston, MT.
-Her work has been shown and collected world wide.
+Karen Garre, impressionist painter with her own unique style, usually begins her paintings with a brightly colored underpainting.
+She then applies color according to the emotions she wants to portray about the scene.
+Karen's work has been shown and collected worldwide.
+She lives and works in Livingston, MT.

 Kari Maxwell